rmcfadden/paypal-amount/readme.txt

 == Description ==

 Add a paypal button to your wordpress site with a payment amount textbox.
-Choose between many paypal buttons.
+Choose from multiple paypal buttons.